The Black Portraits

 LAPIRO de MBANGA Cameroon

-Lapiro is a popular singer-songwriter (aka “Ndinga Man” or “ Guitar Man”).
-He has a wife and children.
+Lapiro was a popular singer-songwriter (aka “Ndinga Man” or “ Guitar Man”).
+He had a wife and children.

 Early in 2008 angered by high living costs and a constitutional change that would allow the president to stay in power indefinitely, people in Cameroon took to the streets.
 Amid nationwide strikes and mass demonstrations, popular singer Lapiro, who had demanded that the president resign, was arrested and charged with inciting youth unrest.
 In September 2008 he was jailed for 3 years.
 He has deteriorating health and is financially bankrupt.
 His song ‘Constipated Constitution’ expresses Lapiro’s and many fellow Cameroonians’ strong objections to the constitutional amendment which will allow President Biya to stay in power after 2011.

-For twenty years Lapiro has used the power of popular music to campaign for social reform.
+For twenty years Lapiro used the power of popular music to campaign for social reform.

 Though Lapiro was very ill he sat for his actual for The Black Portraits in Buffalo, NY. in 2013.
 16th March 2014 Lapiro de Mbanga died in hospital of cancer.

 Liu Xiaobo was a Chinese writer, literary critic, human rights activist, philosopher and Nobel Peace Prize laureate who called for political reforms and was involved in campaigns to end communist one-party rule in China.
 He was incarcerated as a political prisoner in Jinzhou, Liaoning.
 On 26 June 2017, he was granted medical parole after being diagnosed with liver cancer.
 All his works are banned in China.